Germany crumble to deserved defeat by North Macedonia | DW | 31.03.2021

 Initially, the news of Löw's departure loosened something in him and the team.
 The weight of development or future cycles of this team are no longer on his shoulders.
 That pep, enthusiasm and has continued on the sidelines — as his team came in from warm-ups before the game against North Macedonia, he clapped his hands with giddy excitement — but his newfound bounce has not been matched by his team.

+"We couldn't find a way to break down a deep-lying North Macedonia team," Löw said afterwards.
+"Our organization inside the box wasn't good."

 Germany wobbled their way through this game.
 They escaped conceding a penalty after a deliberate handball by Emre Can.
-They fluffed a glorious chance to win the game when Timo Werner got his feet mixed up.
+They fluffed a glorious chance to win the game when Timo Werner got his feet mixed up, a miss that Löw said was a "turning point for the team".
 Germany looked and played tired, and in the current context that is understandable.
 While this is perhaps not an unsurprisingly way to the end week for Löw and Germany, it is painful one.

 As it happened: